theanor/ks-iris-lib/README.md

 ## Documentation

-Documentation is available in the class reference (see http://localhost:your web port/csp/documatic/%25CSP.Documatic.cls) and some examples in the unit tests demoing things.
+Documentation is available in the class reference (see http://localhost:your_web_port/csp/documatic/%25CSP.Documatic.cls) and some examples in the unit tests.

 Both are still sparse, I'm working on it ;-)